anikm1987/caag_sonic_ps/deployment_instructions.md

 # Navigate to the Backened Location mentioned above
 ./docker_build_push.sh 1.0.0
 cd terraform
+# update the variables used for the terraform code as per cognito details.
 terraform init
 terraform plan # check the plan and validate it is creating correct resources. terraform apply